AyeshaWaheed321/ConnectForge/README.md

 ## ⚠️ Limitations

 - ❌ Multi-agent chat history is not yet supported.
-- ⚠️ Free-tier LLMs may sometimes result in failed responses.
+- ⚠️ Free-tier LLMs may sometimes result in failed responses or random delays
 - 🔄 System prompt tuning may be necessary for consistent results.
 - 🧪 Toolchain compatibility has not been verified with all open-source MCP servers.
 - ✅ Currently supports `npx`, `uv`, `python`-based MCP tool connectors.